- Find a Doctor

 Beebe Healthcare is working to build the future of cardiac and vascular surgery here in Lewes.

 Motorists and pedestrians may have noticed the construction happening in front of the Medical Center in downtown Lewes.
-This construction is to build a new hybrid operating room and expanded cardiac catheterization/electrophysiology (EP) labs.
+This construction is to build a new hybrid operating room and a new electrophysiology (EP) labs.

 The current project, funded by generous donations from the community through Beebe Medical Foundation, will utilize existing space for a new 4,302-square-foot cardiac and vascular treatment area.